 WORTHINGTON GLACIER STATE RECREATION SITE.

-Worthington Glacier State Recreation Site is on the Richardson Highway at Milepost 29.
+No funding nor maintenance from the state is provided for these facilities.
+Please help us continue to keep these open for use by paying day use fees and packing your trash out with you.
+This site has a $5 parking/day use fee even if you are there for only a few minutes, or to use only the toilets.
+Costs for toilet paper are more than $300/week, expenses for cleaning supplies and staff are on top of that.
+Glacier State Recreation Site is on the Richardson Highway at Milepost 29.
 Easy accessibility off the highway provides excellent views of the Worthington Glacier, which melts and flows into the Tsina River.
 The recreation site provides interpretive signage along a paved wheelchair-accessible trail from the parking lot to a viewing platform situated just a short distance from the toe of the glacier.
 Experienced hikers may enjoy the short but steep Glacier Ridge Trail that affords a different perspective of the glacier and a sweeping vista of the surrounding mountains and valleys of Thompson Pass.
 This site is open until closed by winter snow and ice conditions.
-While public vault toilets are on site, please practice Leave No Trace principles and pack out your trash since there is no trash service on site.
+PLEASE PACK YOUR TRASH OUT WITH YOU.

 While you're in the area, you might want to consider adventure tours with